full-funnel marketing

 Top of the Funnel – TOFU

-When your target audience is at the top of the funnel, your goal is to offer value (for free) to gain their trust, generate awareness for your brand, and get as much website traffic to start their customer journey with your brand as possible.
+As your target audience enters the top of the funnel, your objective is to provide valuable content at no cost in order to establish trust, create a brand, generate awareness, and drive considerable website traffic to initiate their customer journey with your brand.

 2 3